postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 >>>**Parent 2**:  _Yeah._
 >>>>**Timmy**:  _Dad says yeah._

 In this analogy, the child forwards the information on behalf of each parent.
-Besides just relaying information, [proxies can do much more](https://en.wikipedia.org/wiki/Proxy_server).
+Besides relaying information, [proxies can do much more](https://en.wikipedia.org/wiki/Proxy_server).

 * Record all traffic between your machine and the internet
 * Reveal the contents of all requests, responses, cookies, and headers